 You can use individual 3-D models for some buildings that have a complex configuration.
-Requirements for these models are found in section 184.108.40.206.
+Requirements for such models are given below in Section 188.8.131.52.
 Requirements for 3-D building models.

 The green arrows in the drawing point to the positions of the cursor and the vertex of the “polygon that snapped” to its neighbor polygon (which in turn gets highlighted when they snap together):

 When drawing a building, keep in mind that satellite images are typically taken at an angle to the ground.
 That is why roof polygons are not properly aligned with footprints (footprints are polygons of a building's foundation, and they are the things that actually get put on the map).
 The higher the building, the more pronounced this misalignment is (see picture: roof polygons are highlighted in red, footprints are highlighted in green, and the yellow arrows show the misalignment):

 All structures, including buildings of the curved and round shape, must be drawn strictly on the Foundation (footprints), except for single-story apartment buildings and buildings in the private sector, drawn using the copying tool (see 184.108.40.206.1):

 If the shape of the building's roof doesn't match the foundation, draw the building based on the shape of the roof except where the roof gradually narrows relative to the foundation.Note.